Elite50/slate/source/includes/_profile-object.md

 DistrictWatersheds | DistrictWatershed | The name of the watershed district that the profile resides in Donations | DonationOrganization | The organization that the donation was made to
  | DonationWhen | The datetime that the donation was made
+ | DonationParent | A parent interaction that caused this donation
  | DonationAmount | The dollar amount that the donation was for
  | DonationExternalID | The external ID of the donation in an external service
  | DonationCampaign | The donor campaign that the donation was collected under